Singles (1992 film): Development

-Crowe said the film was "a love letter to Seattle, a romance set in that city.
+Cameron Crowe said the film was "a love letter to Seattle, a romance set in that city.
 It had a really simple theme—single people coming together to create their own family."

 Crowe rewrote the script after the death of singer Andy Wood.
 He wanted to capture "the story of how people instinctively need to be together.
 Is anybody truly single?"

-Crowe said the critical success of Say Anything along with "the success of Nora Ephron’s movies, gave Warner Bros. the feeling that people might embrace a love story within a romantic comedy."
+Crowe said the critical success of Say Anything... along with "the success of Nora Ephron's movies, gave Warner Bros. the feeling that people might embrace a love story within a romantic comedy."

 Casting

-Crowe wanted the movie to be an ensemble piece about six characters with "the feeling that you can easily follow any one of these actors and their character off into their own little movie."
+Crowe wanted the film to be an ensemble piece about six characters with "the feeling that you can easily follow any one of these actors and their character off into their own little movie."

 Crowe wrote Bridget Fonda's part specifically for her, having been impressed by her performance in Scandal.
-He later wrote, "For months, in person or on the telephone, we’ve discussed every aspect of Singles.
-Like a dry young Barbara Stanwyck, she nailed down every small detail of Janet’s life."
+He later wrote, "For months, in person or on the telephone, we've discussed every aspect of Singles.
+Like a dry young Barbara Stanwyck, she nailed down every small detail of Janet's life."